 The new recommendations state that weight loss drugs and bariatric surgery should be utilized more aggressively for children as young as 12 or 13 years old with severe obesity.
 The surgical recommendations are based on a review of medical evidence showing that bariatric surgery can result in successful weight loss lasting several years.
 In addition, evidence shows that related conditions — such as diabetes and high blood pressure — can sometimes be reversed after surgery.

 Weight-loss drugs like the newly approved Semaglutide (or Wegovy) are a welcome tool for helping with severe obesity, but Cook is adamant that these drugs should ideally be paired with family behavioral intervention strategies.
 “These drugs are promising in that they help fill the chasm between behavioral interventions and surgery,” he said.
 “But we can't lose sight of the full spectrum of options available and hopefully supported by providers, and not immediately default to pharmaceutical interventions as a solution.”

 Pediatric obesity surgery rates have tripled during the past two decades, but still average fewer than 2,000 operations each year, according to the Associated Press.

 Bariatric surgery should be considered when the following conditions are met, according to the guidelines (which Cook agrees with):

-- The child is 40 or 50 percent above the obesity threshold level
+- The child is 40 percent above the obesity threshold level

 - They have comorbid conditions such type 2 diabetes or sleep apnea